 Feel free to adjust your fast start and end times to work best with your lifestyle.
 If you need to eat earlier in the day, try starting your fast at 5 or 6 p.m.

 Drink lots of water.
 It’s good to give our bodies breaks from food, but not water.
 Our bodies work better all-around when we stay hydrated.
 Plus, drinking plenty of water helps us feel fuller and stave off cravings.
+Get more tips on what to drink while intermittent fasting here.

 Eat wholesome meals.
 However long your eating window lasts, make sure to fill it with fruits, vegetables, healthy fats, lean protein, and fiber.
 Fueling your body with wholesome foods not only helps you get the nutrients you need each day, but also makes it easier to go longer periods of time without food.
 Foods that are high in sugar and simple carbohydrates (white bread, pasta, etc.) often leave you feeling hungry an hour later and can lead to cravings at inconvenient times.